ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 #### getHour(schedules="")

-obtain the hours part of the schedules parameter
+Return a numeric array with the hours of the schedules string.

 ```js
 const getHour = (textFile = "") => {